The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

 The effect of legal recognition is that, for example, a male-to-female transsexual person will be legally recognised as a woman in English law for all purposes.
 GRA 2004, s 15 provides that a change of gender does not affect the distribution of property under a Will or other instrument made before 4 April 2005 (GRA 2004, s 9 (1)).
 For Wills or other instruments made after that day, the general principle stated in GRA 2004, s 9(1) will apply.

-The court has power to make orders to deal with the situation where the devolution of property under a Will or
+The court has power to make orders to deal with the situation where the devolution of property under a Will or other instrument is different from what

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.